dawarich-app/site/docs/tutorials/import-existing-data.md

 ### OwnTracks and Dawarich

 OwnTracks is a mobile application and also a server application that allows you to visualize your location history.
-Dawarich can import data from OwnTracks in JSON format.
+Dawarich can import data from OwnTracks in `.rec` format.

-Select `OwnTracks` as the source of your data and select the JSON file to upload.
-If you previously exported data from Dawarich, it has the same file structure as OwnTracks, so you can import it by selecting `OwnTracks` source as well.
+Select `OwnTracks` as the source of your data and select the `.rec` file to upload.

 Hit "Create Import" and your data will be imported in the background.